 West Shore Evangelical Free Church is a congregational church.
 This means that ultimate governing authority, under God, resides in the congregational members.
 However, the members choose elders on a yearly basis, to whom the delegate the ultimate leadership of the church.
 The elders, most of whom are laymen, in turn, delegate the day-to-day operation of the church to the pastoral staff and oversee the staff’s fulfillment of the church’s mission and goals.
 The Senior Pastor and the Executive Pastor are the only staff members who serve on the Board of Elders.
 The Elder Board is responsible for guarding doctrine, setting directions and exercising discipline in the church.

-Mark Blanchard, Secretary
+Mark Blanchard, Chair

 Matt Krise, Treasurer

 03-25-17 Elder Board Meeting